Graduated Licencing Scheme (GLS) Workshops

 The following changes came into effect on 1 July 2013 for learner drivers:

-- For more information on the changes and on accredited Safer Drivers Courses, see the Geared website.
+For more information on the changes and on accredited Safer Drivers Courses, see the NSW Government Driving in NSW website.

 For information on the next workshop check the What's On page.